GET THE BEST MAGNESIUM

 In This List of Migraine Medications, Which One Is Best for You? @migrainesavvy #migrainerelief #stopmigraines #migrainesHere's a great way to work with your doctor on medication selection.
 Take this list of migraine medications to your next doctors appointment @migrainesavvy

 Now let's get to the list of migraine medications.
-You can scroll or jump down to each section:
+You can scroll down or just click on a link to go straight to that section:

 Over the Counter (OTC) and Abortives